mikkelkh/CarND-Path-Planning-Project/README.md

 However, in order to plan far ahead along the highway, but only execute a short path for each time step, we actually generate two versions of the proposed trajectory:
 1) Executable trajectory: has a short horizon and is used for controlling the vehicle.
 The length of this trajectory is *N_path=50*.
 2) Planned trajectory: has a long horizon and is used for planning into the future and for comparing the different proposed trajectories.
 The length of this trajectory is *N_planner=120*.
 As it is only needed for planning and not execution, we define the spline directly in Frenet coordinates and sample from it with equally spaced, increasing s-values.
+The exact same waypoints as described above are used for the spline.

 In the code, both the executable and planned trajectory are stored in a struct for each of the 9 proposed trajectories.

 ### Trajectory Evaluation

-All trajectories start at the current position of the car.
+All proposed planned trajectories are evaluated on at a time.
+The evaluation assigns a cost to each trajectory.
+The trajectory with the smallest cost is then used for the simulator.
+That is, the corresponding executable trajectory is sent to the simulator.

+First, the sensor fusion list (containing localization data for all other cars), is augmented.
+As other cars are only modeled as points, we extend the representation and model each car with 2 points.
+One point 3 meters in front of car center, and one point 2 meters behind the car center.
+This way, we effectively avoid hitting the front and rear ends of other cars when changing lanes.

+For evaluating a given trajectory, a single cost function is used.
+We simply calculate the maximum safe travel distance, *max_dist* for the trajectory, taking into account all other cars in the desired *lane*.
+If there were no cars on the road, the safe distance would be the length of the *s* trajectory.
+This is therefore the maximum possible *max_dist*.

+However, if there are other cars, a collision might happen at some point along the planned trajectory.
+We therefore loop through all other cars in the desired *lane* and calculate potential collision points for each.
+For each car, we first predict its trajectory for the same time steps as our own trajectory.
+This is done directly in Frenet coordinates by converting its x- and y-velocities (vx,vy) to an s-velocity: `s_other_car_velocity = sqrt(vx*vx+vy*vy)`.
+The *n*th point along its trajectory will then have s-coordinate `s_other_car_n = s_other_car_current + n * 0.02 * s_other_car_velocity`.
+We then compare that cars trajectory with the planned trajectory for each time step *n*.
+- `dist_n = s_other_car_n - s_our_car_n`

+A collision can happen with a car in front of us or a car approaching from behind.
+We therefore look for when the calculated distance changes sign.
+Further, we are only interested in collisions happening at closer distances than what we have seen so far.
+We therefore take the smallest calculated distance for all other cars in the sensor fusion list.
+Ultimately, we end of with a *max_dist* describing the maximum safe travel distance for the evaluated trajectory.

+We convert this maximum safe travel distance to a cost by taking the inverse:
+- `cost = 1/(max_dist+0.001)`

+This cost function will effectively handle the following situations:
+1) Avoid collisions (by choosing a trajectory with smaller velocity, resulting in a longer safe travel distance)
+2) Maximize velocity up to the speed limit (larger velocity results in longer travel distance)
+3) Lane change when beneficial (if another lane is free, it will have a larger safe travel distance)

 ---